 Do you want to work with adults, kids, animals, alone?
 In an office or outside?
 Travel or stay close to home?
 Long-term projects or daily goals?
 Big corporation, small company, self-employed?
 Making mega money or just enough to be comfortable?
 Figuring out these details can narrow down your choices quite a bit.

 I truly believe that positive breeds positive, so if you’re stuck in the muck of a job you dislike, find something that makes you happy at the end of the day.
 A hobby, a pet, a dude/lady, a daily/weekly ritual, a good friend.
 Anything that sends you to sleep with a light heart and a smile on your face.

 Does your current job need a makeover?

 Before you completely dive into a new career consider switching where you work or who you work with.
-I ended up with essentially the same job description, but now I work on my own terms and build sites that are creative and interesting.
+After leaving the corporate life I ended up with essentially the same job description, but now I work on my own terms and build sites that are creative and interesting.
 Didn’t have to completely change careers, I just make a few adjustments.

 It took me another two years after having a mild panic over hating my job to realize I actually did enjoy designing (just not boring TV station sites), fall head over heels for the circus, and decide to make them into my full-time job.

 And remember (not just Theresa, but all of you whose brains currently filling up with excuses), you’re not too old, too broke, too busy or too engrained in your current job.
 Those are roadblocks that YOU put in your own way because switching careers is a big, scary challenge.
 If you really want to find a job that lights you up every damn day YOU CAN DO IT.